Writing Content for Your Website

 - Reset buttons are avoided.

-- Required fields are clearly labeled.
+- Required fields are clearly labelled.

 - Metatag description and keywords are provided for each page.